SeanHwangG/test/computer-science/network.md

   * Multicast: least sig bit is 1, dealing for multiple address
   * Broadcast: All 1

-* EtherType
-  * describes protocol of the contents of the frame
+* EtherType: Describes protocol of the contents of the frame
   * Sometimes VLAN presents, and indicates that frame itself is VLAN frame
   * Technique that lets you have multiple logical LANs operating on the same physical equipment